Biological Basis of Behavior Assignment

 Label the following on the neuron by clicking on each labeled arrow and dragging it to point to the correct location: Dendrite, Axon, Cell Body, Myelin Sheath, Terminal Branches of the Axon

 Briefly describe the role each of the following play in neural communication: 1.
-Dendrite: branching neuron structures that receive neural impulses from other neurons and convey impulses toward the cell body

-7. Synapse: small gap between neurons.
+Synapse: The small gap between neurons.

 Please join StudyMode to read the full document